Kentucky Derby ContendersKentucky Derby Contenders

 Up to 20 horses can run in the Kentucky Derby.
 The normal starting gate at Churchill Downs can hold 14, but the track has a special 20 horse gate to accommodate the full field.
 It is an improvement over the auxiliary gate they used to attach to the main gate for the Derby, since it no longer leaves a larger gap between the 14 and 15 horses.

 Even though only 20 horses can run, up to 24 can enter the Kentucky Derby, with horses 21 through 24 (based on points, and then non-restricted stakes earnings in case of a tie in points) placed on the also-eligible list.
-If one or more horses in the main field scratch before Derby betting opens at 9:00 a.m.
-EDT on Friday, May 5, also-eligible horses can replace them in the Derby field.
+If one or more horses in the main field scratch before the scratch deadline on Friday, May 3 at 9:00 a.m., also-eligible horses can replace them in the Derby field.
 If any of them scratch from the Kentucky Derby after betting opens, then the Derby will be contested with fewer than 20 horses.

 Which lineages of Kentucky Derby horses are noteworthy?